satishgummadelli/gateway-resource-scheduler/readme.md

-JP Morgan Interview Test
+#Notes

-- import the project as a Maven project to the Eclipse IDE
+* import the project as a Maven project to the Eclipse IDE
-- developed using java1.8
+* java 1.8

 - running agile notes is at notes.txt